 Remember that the consumption of oily or fatty foods does not cause acne, nor will it make it worse.
 No studies – scientific or otherwise – have ever linked the two.
 Many bodybuilders also believe that tanning beds keep acne under control by “drying” the skin, but this is not the case.
 A tanning bed actually saps moisture from your skin and leaves the oils behind, and over time, tanning can cause skin cancer.
 Finally, using antibacterial soap to wash your skin can cause certain strains of bacteria to become resistant to the anti-bacterial agent, which can have a significant impact on your health.

-Acne is one of the most obnoxious and embarrassing side effects of anabolic steroid use, and the bad news is that it is also one of the most common.
+Acne is one of the most obnoxious and embarrassing side effects of use, and the bad news is that it is also one of the most common.
 However, by preventing acne before it starts and treating it when it does, you can minimize its impact on your appearance.
 Whether you choose a herb, a mineral supplement, or even a prescription treatment, it is possible to look your best and avoid the worst of steroid acne.